Bike Rack Information

 In this demonstration we can see that the roof mounted bike rack can be an easy installation with some lifting required.
 This addition to any sports enthusiast's vehicle is a must as it makes transporting bicycles easy and hassle free.

-Hitch Mounted Bike Rack(Price ranges from
+Hitch Mounted Bike Racks

 - Carry up to 5 bikes with appropriate hitch, provided the hitch and vehicle are rated for it

 - Easily removed from trailer hitch and reasonably compact during storage

 - Chest-level bike load height on most vehicles

 - Some models tilt down or pivot away from the vehicle to allow access to trunk or hatch

 - Some models allow for ski carrier add-on to be attached

 - Bikes might make contact with each other

 - Some bike frames have unusual geometry and can be challenging to mount.
 However, top-tube adapters are available to alleviate the issue on most bikes